Popular Types of Flooring

 Warranties and Guarantees

-You should look for two different warranties in your company search.
-A manufacturer's warranty protects you in case of a product defect, while an installer's warranty covers workmanship.
-Depending on the installer and flooring brand you pick, warranty coverage could be limited to a fixed term.
+Flooring services typically come with two warranties.
+The first one, issued by the manufacturer, covers the materials.
+The other covers the installation company's workmanship.
+Depending on the installer and flooring brand you choose, warranty protection could be limited to a fixed term.
 In other instances, it continues for the life of the floor.
-Ask a company about its warranty terms, including extensions that could give you additional coverage.
+Ask an installer about its warranty terms, including extensions that could give you longer coverage.

 Estimated Timeline

-Time management is key to a successful flooring job.
-Before you sign a contract, request an estimated timeline and inquire about what hurdles could impact the project.
-If a company guarantees it'll finish the job by a certain deadline, get that guarantee in writing and communicate your expectations clearly as the work progresses.
+Time management is critical for a successful flooring job.
+Before you sign a contract, request an estimated timeline and inquire about what delays could impact the project.
+If a company commits to finishing the job by a certain deadline, get that guarantee in writing and convey your expectations clearly as the work progresses.

 What are the best flooring installation prices?